“What is freelance writing anyways?”

 Yes, blog writing is also a recurring job that I recommend you try to find asap.
 Instead of a one-off piece, you might find a more regular position.
-I’ve found that you need to spend a majority of your time writing to meet your monthly goals, not prospecting new clients (as you aren’t getting paid for that).
+I’ve found that you need to spend the majority of your time writing to meet your monthly goals, not prospecting new clients (as you aren’t getting paid for that).

-Once you find a client who will pay you your writing rate then you can get recurring income which is huge!
+Once you find a client who will pay you your writing rate then you can get recurring income, which is huge!
 You want as much consistent income as possible so you can play your day, week, and month ahead of time.